Serous Borderline Tumor vs. Mucinous Borderline Tumor: What’s the Difference?

 Ovarian cancer nonprofit organizations like Not These Ovaries are committed to supporting collaborative efforts among gynecologic oncology research groups, frontline researchers and scientists, and patients.
 We are helping develop and implement clinical trials tailored to borderline ovarian tumors, which may focus on novel surgical techniques, targeted therapies, or immunotherapies.
 The goal is to improve outcomes for patients with high-risk or recurrent disease.

-By funding innovative research projects, facilitating collaborations among scientists and clinicians, and providing education and support to patients and families, we hope to accelerate progress in diagnosing, treating, and preventing these complex tumors.
+Addressing these challenges will require a multidisciplinary approach that brings together pathology, molecular biology, clinical oncology, and patient advocacy experts.
+By funding innovative research projects, facilitating collaborations among scientists and clinicians, and providing education and support to patients and families, Not These Ovaries is working to accelerate progress in diagnosing, treating, and preventing these complex tumors.